-In the course of this research, the principle of anonymity was respected and the researcher tried his best to help respondent with negligence to fill the questionnaires form by motivating them.
+In the course of this research, the principle of anonymity was respected and the researcher did his best to help respondent understanding the questionnaires and fill them.
 The respondents and entities were coded instead of reflecting their names.
-Permission to collected data was solicited through a written request to the concerned officials of Microfinance institutions and SMEs included in the study.
-The researcher requested the respondents to sign in the Informed Consent Form.
-All the authors quoted or whose ideas are used in this study were fully acknowledged through proper citations and referencing.
-Finally the findings were presented in a generalized manner.
+Permission to collect data was solicited through a written request to the concerned officials of Microfinance institutions and SMEs included in the study.
+All the authors were quoted or whose ideas used in this study was fully acknowledged through proper citations and referencing.
+Finally the findings were representative in a generalized manner.